 I usually use Sunday or Monday to do a big weekly shop.
 That way I am set up for success in the kitchen.
-In fact the Masterclass I am teaching in Toronto goes over the steps I follow to turn one shop into a weeks’ worth of healthy homemade dinners.
+In fact, the Masterclass I am teaching in Toronto goes over the steps I follow to turn one shop into a weeks’ worth of healthy homemade dinners.

 But I wanted to address a question that I get a lot of on social.
 People ask me if I actually eat any of the food I make cause they think I am too skinny to be a chef.
 The truth is that there is a big difference between nutrition and what nourishes you.

 So learn more about what you are putting into your body and also spiritualize the food every time you eat by realizing that you are lucky enough to have a meal before you.
 Lots of people have no choice in the matter.
-Starvation and world hunger are real issues facing human kind.
+Starvation and world hunger are real issues facing humankind.

-Maybe that it why I don’t gain weight from eating.
+Maybe that is why I don’t gain weight from eating.
 Maybe it is because I bring gratitude not gluttony to the table.
 Most Italians actually grow their own food.
 And I do my best to get to know local farmers and buy directly from them.
 I would love to hear your thoughts.